CHEMeDATA/CHEMeDATA.github.io/README.md

 Potential developments:
 - Produce a format for the assignment of other types of spectroscopies and analytical methods.
 For example, [IR assignment](https://chemedata.github.io/IReDATA/) could also be stored using the SD format.

+### Funding

+From Oct.
+2019 to Nov.
+2020, the funding of Damien Jeannerat was covered by a 20% activity at the [DLCM](https://www.dlcm.ch/)/[E-research](https://www.unige.ch/eresearch/en/) group at the University of Geneva.
+Since the

 ### How to participate?
 If you have comment, suggestions, contributions, *etc.* raise an [Issue on Github](https://github.com/CHEMeDATA/CHEMeDATA.github.io/issues)